finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/Preparation-Professional-Practice.md

 - Engage with an audience in response to questions.
 - Write technical reports that are well organized and structured per accepted standards.

-## PPP/4 Interdisciplinary team approaches
+## PPP/ Interdisciplinary team approaches

-Core Learning Outcomes:
+??? info "Learning Outcomes:"

 - Describe the meaning of interdisciplinary teams in two different contexts.
 - Develop a possible skill set needed to function effectively on an interdisciplinary team.